art-w/deque/README.md

 | Steque  | O(1) | O(1)   | O(1) | :no_entry_sign: | O(1)            | :no_entry_sign: | :no_entry_sign:    |
 | Deck    | O(1) | O(1)   | O(1) | O(1)            | O(1)            |                 | :no_entry_sign:    |

-Check out the [online documentation] for the full interface -- which should be compatible with OCaml's standard [List] module.
+Check out the [online documentation] for the full interface -- which should be mostly compatible with OCaml's standard [List] module.

 Example applications of these deques include:

-- [ngrams.ml](examples/ngrams.ml) uses a sliding window to enumerate the ngrams of a string with a simple `Deque.tl (Deque.snoc ngram chr)`
+- [ngrams.ml](examples/ngrams.ml) uses a sliding window to enumerate the ngrams of a string.
 - [knuth_plass.ml](examples/knuth_plass.ml) implements the optimal line
   breaking algorithm of Knuth & Plass (of TeX fame) as described by Oege de Moor and Jeremy Gibbons in [Bridging the algorithm gap: A linear-time functional program for paragraph formatting].
-- [string_builder.ml](examples/string_builder.ml) shows how to improve the performance of a monoidal concat operator, a common design pattern in purely functional libraries.
-Surprisingly, this benchmark shows that the simpler [difference lists] may have surprising performances in addition to being less flexible.
+- [string_builder.ml](examples/string_builder.ml) shows how to improve the asymptotic of a monoidal "concat" operator, a common design pattern in purely functional libraries.
+Surprisingly, this benchmark reveals that the simpler [difference lists] may exhibit weird edge cases in addition to being less flexible.
 See [Reflection without remorse] by Atze van der Ploeg and Oleg Kiselyov for a less obvious application to monadic computations.
-- [zipper.ml](examples/zipper.ml) is a fairly classic zipper to iterate over an ordered collection, with the added benefit that one can instantly _stop_ the traversal in `O(1)` rather than `O(length traversed)`.
-Such a zipper is a prerequisite for Brodal's [Fast Join-trees] and the [functional Link-Cut trees] of Erik Demaine.
+- [zipper.ml](examples/zipper.ml) is a classic zipper to iterate over an ordered collection, with the added benefit that one can instantly close the traversal in `O(1)` rather than `O(length traversed)`.
+Such a zipper is a prerequisite for Brodal's [Fast Join-trees] and the [Functional Link-Cut trees] of Erik Demaine.
-- Finally, since these deques do not use lazyness or functional values in their spine, they are suitable for marshalling and serialization.
+- Finally, these deques are suitable for marshalling and serialization as they do not use lazy or functional values in their spine.

 ---